-Now available on the Intel® Core™ i7 processor Extreme Edition and Intel® Core™ i7-69xx/68xx processor family, Intel® Turbo Boost Max Technology 3.0 is a combination of software and hardware that delivers more than 15% better single-threaded performance.2 3
+Intel® Turbo Boost Max Technology 3.0 is a combination of software and hardware that delivers more than 15% better single-threaded performance.1 2 3 Now available on select Intel® Core™ X-series processor family for Intel® X299 platforms.

-With Intel® Turbo Boost Max Technology 3.0, single-threaded performance is optimized by identifying your processor's fastest core and directing your most critical workloads to it.
+With Intel® Turbo Boost Max Technology 3.0, lightly-threaded performance is optimized by identifying your processor's fastest cores and directing your most critical workloads to them.

 Intel® Turbo Boost Max Technology 3.0 doesn't replace Intel® Turbo Boost Technology 2.0.
-It enhances it with a massive frequency boost on your fastest core for even more flexibility to get the best from your processor.
+It enhances it with a massive frequency boost on your fastest cores for more flexibility to get the best from your processor.2

-Availability and frequency upside of Intel® Turbo Boost Max Technology 3.0 state depends upon a number of factors including, but not limited to, the following:
+The availability and frequency upside of Intel® Turbo Boost Max Technology 3.0 depends upon a number of factors including, but not limited to, the following:

-Intel® Turbo Boost Technology 2.0 accelerates processor and graphics performance for peak loads, automatically allowing processor cores to run faster than the rated operating frequency if they're operating below power, current, and temperature specification limits.
+Intel® Turbo Boost Technology 2.04 accelerates processor and graphics performance for peak loads, automatically allowing processor cores to run faster than the rated operating frequency if they're operating below power, current, and temperature specification limits.2 1

 Intel® technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 Check with your system manufacturer or retailer or learn more at www.intel.com/content/www/us/en/architecture-and-technology/turbo-boost/turbo-boost-max-technology.html.